MaayanLab/clustergrammer-docs/docs/_build_html/_sources/jupyter_widget.txt

 Clustergrammer-Widget Workflow Example
 ======================================
-The Jupyter notebook `Running_clustergrammer_widget.ipynb`_ (which is rendered using `_nbviewer`) shows how to visualize a matrix from a file and Pandas DataFrame.
+The Jupyter notebook `Running_clustergrammer_widget.ipynb`_ (which is rendered using `nbviewer`_) shows how to visualize a matrix from a file and `Pandas`_ DataFrame.
 The following code snippits are from the notebook.

-This example shows how to visualize a matrix of gene expression data saved as a tab-separated file using :ref:`clustergrammer_py` and Clustergrammer-Widget:
+This example shows how to visualize a matrix of gene expression data saved as a tab-separated file:
 ::

   # import clustergrammer_widgets and initialize network object